code-rush/givel-info/givel/README.md

   - Required Data: id, key
   - Content-Type: application/json
   - Returns: *200 OK* Status Code if repost is successful
   - Description: Accepts challenges for the user.
+Provide challenge_id and challenge_key as the *id* and *key* in the data for the challenge to be accepted by user.